Coming Soon 👀 At the beginning of April, you’ll be

 My old view master took me to places only my books could compete with, having been born in 1948.

-crookedwolf Premium Member about 1 month ago
+crookedwolf Premium Member 2 months ago

 I liked the national parks ones!